 The cause of a treadmill belt tear may be an overtightened belt.
 By loosening the belt, additional future injuries may be avoided, while already existing tears can be patched or glued if they are not beyond repair.
 If you are absolutely in the dark about fixing the treadmill belt, consult a treadmill expert.

-Keeping the treadmill clean is the key to make sure it works in the best possible manner.
+Keeping the treadmill clean is the key to making sure it works in the best possible manner.
 We recommend getting your treadmill checked by a professional every 8-10 months; it’ll help you make the most of your machine.